By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 Budget will not take into consideration past OutTransaction when calculating the remaining budget.
 Remember, you are setting a budget

-from TODAY till the stated DATE
+from TODAY till the stated DATE (inclusive)!

 If you overspend beyond a set budget, the overspent budget will be displayed in red.
 Shown below as budget index 3 is an example of an overspent budget: